FullBlackWolf/TOGGLE/_pages/about.md

 <br><div style="text-align: justify;"> - Professors Steven Ellis and Changping Li helped solve & ask many important issues and contributed to discussions on the innovative aspects of the paper.
 </div>

+Thanks for Brandon Capps II, he is my first and best friend in America.